 I iterated on my original language prompt and created a test with directions in Chinese with my English-speaking participants.
 I also included a questionnaire-like feature in the school choices section to help parents prioritize school characteristics using distinctions used by BPS’ Discover BPS website, an incredibly helpful, but underutilized resource.

 Left to right: a previous interview revealed that a parent felt embarrassed to ask questions about schools.
 "Learn more" links also help parents discover diverse school offerings they didn’t know BPS provided.
 To address prioritizing preferences, I designed a drag and drop feature.

 The navigation needs to explicitly communicate the fluidity or progression of registration steps.
 It also needs menu options that allows parents to save, email, and print their progress if they have to unexpectedly pause their registration.

 I believe the parents of BPS need more than an app to equip them and their families for educational success.
-Necessary changes are structural and go well beyond a screen.
-However, this project reminded me that despite moving professionally in a different direction after working in public education, I can still continue to strengthen my community and create more equality in the world.
+For progress, structural changes that go well beyond a screen will be necessary.
+However, this project reminded me that despite moving professionally in a different direction after working in public education, I can use my newfound passion for UX to continue to strengthen my community and create more equality in the world.